CS639-Data-Management-for-Data-Science/f24/p1/README.md

 * Search for name and join the classroom by clicking on it
 * If you cannot find your name, please contact Sachi Sanghavi: sachi@cs.wisc.edu
 * **Just for project 1, we want everyone to make individual submissions**
-* Create a team name
+* Create a team name:
   * I recommend using this format: p<id>_<github_username>.
 For example, my team name would be *p1_msyamkumar*.
- * team names are publicly visible, so please use appropriate team names
+  * Team names are publicly visible, so please use appropriate team names
-* refresh until the repo is ready
+* Refresh until the repo is ready
-* visit the repo, and clone it to your VM - happy coding!
+* Visit the repo, and clone it to your VM - happy coding!

 ## Tester